 We create scenarios to test how different economic conditions affect portfolio costs and risks.
-We created these scenarios from the inputs used in the 2023 Gas IRP analysis.
-The 2023 Gas IRP does not predict which scenario is more likely than another; thus, one should not interpret a reference scenario as the most likely.
+We created these scenarios from the inputs used in the 2023 Gas Utility IRP analysis.
+The 2023 Gas Utility IRP does not predict which scenario is more likely than another; thus, one should not interpret a reference scenario as the most likely.
 Instead, the reference scenario is the scenario against which we compare and test other scenarios and sensitivities.

-In the 2023 Gas IRP, we created two scenarios for the gas portfolio analysis to test how different combinations of two fundamental economic conditions - customer demand and natural gas prices - along with carbon emissions compliance requirements under the CCA would impact the least-cost mix of resources.
+In the 2023 Gas Utility IRP, we created two scenarios for the gas portfolio analysis to test how different combinations of two fundamental economic conditions - customer demand and natural gas prices - along with GHG emissions compliance requirements under the CCA would impact the least-cost mix of resources.
 We summarize the two scenarios in Table 4.5 and describe their parameters in the following sections.

-Reference Case Electrification - State Energy Strategy Parameter Scenario One Scenario Two Limit Emissions Without Regard to Price Follow SES line Price1 Allowance Price1 Mid Floor Renewable Fuel Source Location North America North America Heating Load Shift Economic Force in the electrification supply curve 2023 Gas IRP Base Demand2 Zero by 2050 (Mid) Gas Growth?
-Yes Yes Gas Price2 Mid Mid
+Parameter Reference Case Scenario One Electrification - State Energy Strategy Scenario Two Limit Emissions Without Regard to Price 1 Price Follow SES line Allowance Price 1 Mid Floor Renewable Fuel Source Location North America North America Heating Load Shift 3 Economic Force in the electrification supply curve Demand 2 2023 Gas IRP Base (Mid) Zero by 2050 Gas Growth?
+Yes Yes Gas Price 2 Mid Mid